cn-ge/nodejs-opc/ReadMe.md

 notes
 -----

-- tests will come soon
+- Dependencies can be declared in package.json

 license
 ---